Dean Rioli: Post-AFL career

 Following his retirement, Rioli returned to the Northern Territory to play in the Northern Territory Football League with the Tiwi Bombers, where he became a solid contributor and on-field leader.

 In October 2008 Rioli was appointed senior coach for 2009 at the Aberfeldie Football Club, in the Essendon District Football League.
 Prior to this he was an assistant coach, a role he also performed in 2006 at the Keilor Park Football Club.
 Rioli continued as senior coach at Aberfeldie in 2010 but stepped down at the end of the home and away season.
 He joined Osborne Football Club in the Hume Football League in 2011.

-In a work move very dear to his heart, Dean runs the company DRAES which stands for Dean Rioli Aboriginal Employment Services.
-Based in Essendon, a suburb of Melbourne, it specialises in finding the right type of job for indigenous people.
+Rioli runs the Dean Rioli Aboriginal Employment Services.
+Based in Essendon, a suburb of Melbourne, the company specialises in finding jobs for indigenous people.

 In 2012, Rioli was the unsuccessful Australian Labor Party candidate for the Northern Territory seat of Arafura, the same seat that his uncle Maurice Rioli had held between 1992 and 2001.

 Rioli was selected on the half-forward flank in South Fremantle's Indigenous Team of the Century in 2009, along with his father Sebastian and uncle Maurice.

-In November 2022, Essendon appointed its first-ever Indigenous board member with Riolo.
-The selection aims to "enhance Essendon’s connections with Indigenous Australians across the country."
-Rioli replaced Paul Brasher as the club president.
+In November 2022, Rioli was appointed to the Essendon Football Club board, filling the vacancy left by former club president Paul Brasher.
+Rioli became Essendon's first-ever Indigenous board member, and his selection aims to "enhance Essendon’s connections with Indigenous Australians across the country."